Flatiron-School-Assignments-Projects/dsc-phase-2-project/README-Peninah.md

 ## BUSINESS OBJECTIVES
 To complete this project, our main business objectives will be the following:
->To build a data analytics model for Team Howlett Real Estate Agents, a real estate agency that helps homeowners buy and/or sell homes in King County, Washington.
+>To build a data analytics model for Team Howlett Real Estate Agents, a real estate agency that helps homeowners buy and/or sell homes in King County, Washington.<br>

->To develop a model that will help in identifying the set of attributes that will realize the best value to a home buyer and optimal returns to the home seller.
+>To develop a model that will help in identifying the set of attributes that will realize the best value to a home buyer and optimal returns to the home seller.<br>

 >To provide insight to homeowners and buyers about:<br>
 i.)
 How weather seasons may affect the sales volume and mean sale price of homes in King County.<br>
 ii.)
 How the grade of a house may affect the sales volume and mean sale price of homes in King County.<br>
 iii.)
 How the number of bedrooms affect the sales volume and mean sale price of homes in King County.<br>

 >To find out whether there is a variation in sales volume and mean sale prices across different locations in King County.

 ## STUDY QUESTIONS